Base64Pro

 The shared appeal is narrative RPG tension, not a direct sequel relationship.

 The useful comparison is this: Disco Elysium is the obvious reference point for writing, skills, and failure-forward RPG structure; ZERO PARADES is an espionage CRPG with its own spy-thriller premise, protagonist, city politics, and pressure systems.
+The official and storefront language points toward a game about intelligence work, subterfuge, deduction, violence, and personal strain.
+That is different from waking up as an amnesiac detective and solving a murder through a collapsing self.
+The overlap is in how the RPG thinks.
+The difference is in what the player is asked to be.

 What Looks Familiar